Multicultural Student Affairs Program

 The Social Equity Council is a group of students, faculty, and staff who serve the college by providing strategic direction to the institution around diversity and inclusion.
 Schedule of meetings for the 2017-2018 Academic Year:

 Peer Mentors, who are current Clark students, help other students navigate college systems and connect them with campus resources.
 Peer Mentors build meaningful relationships with students through peer-to-peer guidance and support.
-Please contact the Peer Mentors for more information.
+For more information email Rosalba Pitkin in the Diversity Center.